All Things Drought

 What is Drought?

 Drought – an extended period of limited or no precipitation – is a fact of life in California and the West, with water resources following boom-and-bust patterns.
 During California’s 2012-2016 drought, much of the state experienced severe drought conditions: significantly less precipitation and snowpack, reduced streamflow and higher temperatures.
-Those same conditions reappeared early in 2021, prompting Gov. Gavin Newsom in May to declare drought emergencies in watersheds across 41 counties in California.
+Those same conditions began reappearing in late 2020, prompting Gov. Gavin Newsom in May of 2021 to declare drought emergencies in watersheds across 41 counties in California.
+Restrictions were later extended to all 58 counties.
+Gov. Newsom relaxed those restrictions finally in March 2023, after an exceptionally wet winter filled reservoirs and packed the Sierra Nevada with record snowfall.

 No portion of the West has been immune to drought during the last century and drought occurs with much greater frequency in the West than in any other region of the country.
 Between 2000 and 2020, the Colorado River Basin experienced the driest 21-year period in the 115-year historical record.
 Read more about droughts and their impacts in Aquapedia, our online water encyclopedia